PanosK92/SpartanEngine/README.md

-Update: I recently moved from Greece to the UK, a lot of changes are taking place.
-However when all things are set, I will get back to it.
-Until then, happy coding!

 # About Directus3D
 Directus3D is a game engine that aims to be powerful yet simple.
 This is achieved by prioriziting a coherent and modern design and a minimalistic approach when it comes to adding new features.
 The UI design is greatly inspired by Unity, it should make the engine feel familiar and pleasurable to use.